anywhichway/examplify/README.md

 <script>console.log('Hello, World!');</script>
 ```

+*Note*: The script tags generated do not have a type.
+If you need a `module`, provide the example as `!html` with the
+module script as source.

 Pass a `document` object or any `HTMLElement` to `examplify`.
 All code blocks matching `code[class*='language-!html']`
 will be processed.
 The internals will be inserted immediately after the code block as HTML and the class will be changed to
 `language-html`.
 Any `<script>` elements will be executed.